 This dashboard showcases not just a better use of existing data but a better ordering of it, understanding intuitively how a user processes information — from “thickest” or gross views to narrower and more subtle or focused details.

 In the case of Iconosquare, making better use of existing data, through visualization and hierarchy, allows the user to see which of their content is working, through multiple kinds of measurement, what’s resonating with their audience and where and how to tailor their content marketing strategy based on the incoming data.

 2) Dashboards filter and use data in real-time

 Design-driven decisions rely on dashboards that allow the user to filter and use this data in real time.
 Read also our article about the real-time dashboard.

 When you think about it, filters are a kind of preset design: They allow the user to view a specific type or piece of data, based on some pre-identified parameters.

-Filters are guiding the interaction while putting the “choice” of which filters through run data through up to the user.
+Filters are guiding the interaction while putting the “choice” of which filters through run data up to the user.